tls-attacker/RTLF/README.md

 MODIFIED,539770
 ...
 ```
+*BASELINE* describes the first series of measurements, and *MODIFIED* represents the second series.
+Both are compared to each other.

 Output File - Format
 --
 The output file is an *RDATA* file that contains a list with five entries.
+If the first row contains a *1*, RTLF has detected a difference in the measurement series.
 The output looks like this, for example:
 ```
 [[1]]
 [1] 0 0 0 0 0 0 0 0 0